roryl/zsx/README.md

 ZSX is spiritually closest to [Unpoly](https://unpoly.com/), and similar to frameworks like [HTMX](https://htmx.org/), [Twinspark](https://twinspark.js.org/), [Turbo](https://turbo.hotwired.dev/) and [Fixi.js](https://github.com/bigskysoftware/fixi), but with an opinionated featureset.

-Our building of [ChartSQL Studio Editor](https://docs.chartsql.com) was the source and inspiration for ZSX.
+[ChartSQL Studio Editor](https://docs.chartsql.com) was inspiration and first application built with ZSX.

 ## Table of Contents